saptak/saptak.github.io/_posts/2025-04-06-mental-health-analysis-and-support.md

 3. **Integration with Human Professionals**: Developing systems that augment rather than replace human mental health providers.
 4. **Longitudinal Analysis**: Tracking patterns over time to identify changes in mental health status.
 5. **Expanded Evidence Base**: Incorporating more diverse and recent research in mental health.
+6. **Advanced Agentic Workflows**: Developing more sophisticated LangGraph agents with specialized nodes for different mental health conditions.

 ## Conclusion

 This project demonstrates how generative AI can be leveraged to address significant challenges in mental health support systems.
-By combining advanced capabilities like retrieval-augmented generation, few-shot prompting, and structured output generation, we can create systems that provide more accessible, consistent, and evidence-based mental health support.
+By combining advanced capabilities like retrieval-augmented generation, few-shot prompting, structured output generation, and agentic workflows with LangGraph, we can create systems that provide more accessible, consistent, and evidence-based mental health support.

 While such AI systems cannot and should not replace human mental health professionals, they offer promising complementary approaches that may help bridge the significant gap between mental health needs and available resources.
 With careful attention to ethical considerations and continuous improvement, generative AI has the potential to make meaningful contributions to mental health support initiatives.